 I know some professional writers who still write this way but I’m convinced they take years off their life by doing so.
 Instead, try this: work to overcome the habit of editing while you write.
 It’s not a character flaw, it’s just a habit.
 And with some determination you can train yourself out of it.
 Here’s a list of the techniques I used to train myself:

-- Covered my monitor with a towel while I wrote (so I couldn’t see my words)
+- Wrote in 3 pt. type (so I couldn’t see my words)

-- Wrote using a timer ticking in the background
+- Wrote using a noisy timer (a ticking clock) in the background to distract me

-- Developed the habit of putting notes in my stories of facts to check later (e.g. spelling of names)
+- Developed the habit of putting notes in my stories relating to facts (e.g. spelling of names) to check later

 Sadly, the process of writing first and editing later is seldom taught in school.
 Teachers usually focus on the end product — the paper or essay.
 If you want to write faster, and with less pain, don’t focus on the product when you’re writing (that’s a job for later, when you’re editing.)
 And, most of all don’t call yourself a “perfectionist,” instead, work on breaking the editing-while-you-write habit.